coatsnmore/CodeCamp/README.md

 # CodeCamp

-A demonstration of AngularJS and exploration of the Web Audio API
+A demonstration of AngularJS and exploration of the Web Audio API.
+Runs on a simple node.js server.

 # To Run Locally